top of page

 KNITTING

 Alpaca is soft and silky, once you've knitted with alpaca yarn you may never go back!
-You can substitute alpaca for most patterns but it is helpful to know the length of yarn needed (not just the weight), as alpaca is a denser fibre which makes the length per 100g slightly shorter than an equivalent sheep wool.
+You can substitute alpaca for most patterns but it is helpful to know the meterage of yarn needed (not just the weight) to help work out the substitution.a

-As the fibre has no lanolin, it is hypoallergenic, and a great choice for people who are allergic to sheep wool.
+Alpaca yarn is a great choice for people who are allergic to sheep wool.
 We usually have a limited amount of yarn for sale.
 Please visit our Store for our current stock.

 Spinning Weaving Dyeing Felting Knitting